orta/notes/js/why-typescript.md

 # Understanding TypeScript's Popularity

 TypeScript is an overwhelmingly popular extension to the JavaScript programming language, which focuses on adding a type layer on top of existing JavaScript syntax which can be erased without runtime changes to the original JavaScript.
-People percieve TypeScript as "just the compiler", but it's a better mental model to think of TypeScript as two separate entities: The compiler (aka syntax) and language tools (aka editor integration) - by treating these two systems as separate you have two important perspectives to understand decisions get made.
+People think of TypeScript as "just the compiler", but it's a better mental model to think of TypeScript as two separate entities: The compiler (aka syntax you write and type checking) and language tools (aka editor integration) - by treating these two systems as separate you have two important perspectives to understand how the team thinks about TypeScript.

 TypeScript's growth is roughly that the number of downloads [doubles every year](https://www.npmtrends.com/typescript) on npm.
 Today it's about 20 million downloads a week.
 Last April it was about 10 million.
 That growth is consistent, and doesn't seem to be showing any slowing down.